vives-projectwerk-2-2020/FinalSolarChargeSystem/README.md

 ## Description

 This directory contains the final schematic and board for the battery charge system.
 It includes the farnell partlist too.

+This board is the reproduction of the prototype board.